krakend/krakend-documentation/overview/lura-vs-krakend.md

 ## TL;DR; Difference between Lura, KrakenD, and Enterprise

 - [**Lura**](https://luraproject.org) is the KrakenD's engine.
 Formerly known as "**KrakenD framework**" until we [donated it to The Linux Foundation on 2021](/blog/krakend-framework-joins-the-linux-foundation/).
-It is not a product itself but a set of libraries.
+It is not a product itself but a toolkit/set of libraries to build API gateways.
 - **KrakenD** is our open-source API Gateway ready to use
-- **KrakenD Enterprise** is our commercial version, including services to businesses
+- **KrakenD Enterprise** is our commercial version with added functionality and includes services to businesses

 ### Lura Project
 The [Lura Project](https://luraproject.org) is our original *KrakenD framework* that we [donated to The Linux Foundation on 2021](/blog/krakend-framework-joins-the-linux-foundation/).
 Previously it lived from 2006 to 2021 under the KrakenD's team organization ([@krakend_io](https://twitter.com/krakend_io)) until it became a [Linux Foundation](https://linuxfoundation.org/) project.
 KrakenD team continues to be part of the steering committee.